Whether your are a pumpkin fanatic or aren’t too fond of it, I think you should give this Chicken and Rice Pumpkin Soup a try!

 Leftover Storage

-To Store: Store leftover pumpkin soup in an airtight container in the refrigerator for up to 4 days or freeze for up to 3 months.
+To Store: Store leftover chicken pumpkin soup in an airtight container in the refrigerator for up to 4 days or freeze for up to 3 months.

 To Reheat: Reheat in the microwave until warmed through.
 The soup will thicken as it sits, so you might want to stir in a bit of water (1-2 tablespoons).